cosmos/cosmos/VALIDATORS_FAQ.md

 * **Block rewards:** For the Ethermint zone, block rewards are paid in Photons.
 Initial distribution of Photons will be hard spooned from Ethereum.
 This means Photons will be emitted 1:1 to Ether.
 * **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.

 This total revenue is divided among validators' staking pools according to each validator’s weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator’s stake.
-Note that a commission on delegators' revenue is applied by the validator before it is distributed.
+Note that a commission on delegators' block rewards and transactions fees is applied by the validator before it is distributed.
+This commission does not apply on block provisions.

 ### What is the incentive to run a validator ?

-Validators earn proportionally more revenue than their delegators because of commissions.
+Validators earn proportionally more block rewards and transaction fees than their delegators because of commissions.

 Validators also play a major role in governance.
 If a delegator does not vote, it inherits the vote from its validator.
 This gives validators a major responsibility in the ecosystem.

 ### What is a validator's commission?

 Revenue received by a validator’s pool is split between the validator and its delegators.
-The validator can apply a commission on the part of the revenue that goes to its delegators.
+The validator can apply a commission on the part of the block rewards and transaction fees that goes to its delegators.
 This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
 The Cosmos Hub enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy, and may only be constrained further after being declared.

 ### How are block provisions distributed?

-Block provisions are distributed proportionally to all validators relative to their total stake.
+Block provisions (in Atoms) are distributed proportionally to all validators relative to their total stake.
 This means that even though each validator gains atoms with each provision, all validators will still maintain equal weight.

+In order to prevent Atom distribution to shift from delegators to validators over time, the validator's commission will not apply on block provisions.

+### How are block rewards distributed

+Block rewards are also distributed proportionally to all validators.
+However, contrary to block provisions, validators can apply a commission on the block rewards they receive.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
-Let us also assume that the provision for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
+Let us also assume that the block reward for a block is 1000 Photons and that each validator has 20% of self-bonded Atoms.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator’s pool has 100 Atoms.
-These 100 Atoms will be distributed according to each participant’s stake:
+So now each validator’s pool has 100 Photons.
+These 100 Photons will be distributed according to each participant’s stake:

-* Commission: 100*80%*1% = 0.8 Atoms
+* Commission: 100*80%*1% = 0.8 Photons
-* Validator gets: 100*20% + Commission = 20.8 Atoms
+* Validator gets: 100*20% + Commission = 20.8 Photons
-* All delegators get: 100*80% - Commission = 79.2 Atoms
+* All delegators get: 100*80% - Commission = 79.2 Photon

-Then, each delegator can claim its part of the 79.2 Atoms in proportion to their stake in the validator’s staking pool.
-Note that the validator's commission is not applied on block provisions.
-Note that block rewards (paid in Photons) are distributed according to the same mechanism.
+Then, each delegator can claim its part of the 79.2 Photons in proportion to their stake in the validator’s staking pool.

 ### How are fees distributed?